For the complete documentation index, see llms.txt.

 No. The three major credit bureaus in the United States (Equifax, Experian, and TransUnion) do not include gambling transactions on credit reports.
 When you place a bet at a casino, deposit money into an online gambling account, or buy a lottery ticket, those transactions are not reported to credit agencies.

-Credit reports track credit-related activity: credit card balances and payments, loan accounts, mortgages, collections accounts, bankruptcies, and public records.
-Gambling itself falls outside the scope of what credit bureaus collect.
+Credit reports track credit-related activity: credit card balances and payments, loan accounts, mortgages, collections accounts, bankruptcies, and certain public records.
+Gambling itself falls outside the usual scope of what credit bureaus collect.

 However, this does not mean gambling has no impact on your financial profile.
 In the United Kingdom, some mortgage lenders have been known to review bank statements and flag frequent gambling transactions as a risk factor when assessing loan applications, even though this is separate from the credit score itself.
 In the U.S., while gambling transactions do not appear on credit reports, lenders who request bank statements during the underwriting process may notice gambling-related withdrawals.